joeytwiddle/git-aware-prompt/README.md

 > `v5` indicates that the current branch is 5 commits behind the remote main branch.
 >
-> `<3` indicates that the local branch is 3 commits behind the upstream (remote) branch, and could/should be pulled.
+> `>4` indicates that the local branch has 3 commits which have not yet been pushed to the upstream (excluding the following rebases).
 >
-> `(3)` indicates that 3 of the commits on the upstream branch are actually on the local branch, but have been rebased.
+> `(+3)` indicates that 3 of the commits on the local branch are actually rebases (repicks) of commits on the upstream branch.
+>
+> `<3` indicates that the local branch is 3 commits behind the upstream (remote) branch, and could/should be pulled (excludes rebases).
 >
 > `?1` indicates that there is 1 untracked file in the tree.
 >